rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="5.24.36.73">5.24.36.73</a> When supplying a conjectural [Date of publication](/DCRMR/ppdm/Date-of-publication/) based on any information available, indicate the basis for the conjecture in a note on publication statement (see [5.23.33.1](/DCRMR/ppdm/Date-of-publication/#5.23.33.1)).

-<a name="5.24.36.75">5.24.36.75</a> When supplying a probable date or period of publication according to one of the patterns shown in [5.23.34.1](/DCRMR/ppdm/Date-of-publication/#5.23.34.1), indicate the basis for the conjecture in a note (see [5.23.34.1](/DCRMR/ppdm/Date-of-publication/#5.23.34.1)).
+<a name="5.24.36.75">5.24.36.75</a> When supplying a probable date or period of publication according to one of the patterns shown in [5.23.34.1](/DCRMR/ppdm/Date-of-publication/#5.23.34.1), indicate the basis for the conjecture in a note on publication statement (see [5.23.34.1](/DCRMR/ppdm/Date-of-publication/#5.23.34.1)).

 <a name="5.24.36.8">5.24.36.8</a> Record the date of each volume in a note on publication statement if considered important.
-Such a note is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [Date of publication, 5.23.35.2](/DCRMR/ppdm/Date-of-publication/#5.23.35.2)).
+Such a note on publication statement is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [Date of publication, 5.23.35.2](/DCRMR/ppdm/Date-of-publication/#5.23.35.2)).

 >Example:
 >Date of publication: <CITE>1560-1564</CITE>